mattstyles/raid/README.md

   )
 }

-// Pass only references to the presentational components
+// Pass only dereferenced data to the presentational components
 // `State.get` will also accept a string for top-level structures function render( appstate ) {
   ReactDOM.render( <App state={ appstate.get( 'app' ) } />, document.body )